rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Render_Templates/index.md

 # :octicons-rocket-24: Render Templates

-Render Templates in NetBox are a powerful tool that allows you to generate network configurations dynamically and customized for each device.
+Render Templates in NetBox are a powerful tool that allows you to dynamically generate network configurations customized for each device.
 These templates use the Jinja2 markup language to process variables and render configuration files based on the information stored in the NetBox database.

 ## :material-folder-cog: 1.
 Adding Templates

 ### :material-remote-desktop: 1.1 Remote Templates